JasonLocklin/Python/README.md

 Python
 ======

-Simple Python scripts and programms.
+Just a collection of my simple Python scripts and programms that don't fit anywhere else.